Toggle navigation

 Introduction

-The Differential Analysis tab provides users with the ability to analyze differences in gene or protein expression between different experimental conditions.
+The Differential Analysis tab provides users with the ability to analyze differences in protein expression between two experimental conditions.
 This analysis is crucial for identifying biomarkers or understanding biological pathways that are significantly affected.
 Below is a comprehensive guide to using the tab effectively, including data uploading, setting parameters, and visualizing the results interactively.

 1. Sidebar Panel: Uploading and Configuring Data